the CNA salary: 3 Types of CNAs with big salary – Which One Are You?

 How to Become a GNA:

-• Take a geriatric nursing assistant certification program.
+• Take a senior nursing assistant certification program.

 • Gain experience in long-term care or assisted living environments.